Giovanni Giustiniani: Siege of Constantinople

 Upon hearing of the plight of Constantinople, Giustiniani (along with 700 men from Chios and Genoa) sailed to defend the city, arriving in late January to prepare for the siege.
 Constantine XI strategically placed this contingent to the right of his own position, and appointed Giustiniani to the rank of Protostrator.
+This placed him as the leader of the city's defense, and while it is clear why such a position would go to a mercenary, it is less clear why Giustiniani specifically was selected.
+One potential explanation comes from the fact that many of the defenders present were Venetian and there was also a quite large Venetian civilian population that was discontent with Constantine's rule.
+The last time the city fell out of Byzantine control is when a group of European crusaders, that had many Venetians among them, took it in 1204.
+So, it is not out of the question that Constantine was wary of selecting a Venetian to lead the defense in case they attempted a military coup with civilian support afterwards.
+Following this line of logic, Giustiniani was from The Republic of Genoa, which the Venetians seemed to be prejudiced against.
+Selecting Giustiniani meant that Constantine had a Protostrator who would not aid the Venetians in the event they attempted to launch a coup, and that they also would find themselves with fewer volunteers to assist in their own potential coup as there were comparatively fewer Genoese mercenaries and civilians than Venetians.

-Constantine appointed Giustiniani as the leader of the city's land defenses, and prior to the siege he was tasked with training soldiers, reinforcing fortifications, and generally preparing for the imminent attack.
-Learning from the siege of 1422, he directed the defense efforts at the outer walls, with Archbishop Leonardo di Chio's suggestion that the inner walls be prioritized being dismissed due to their supposed disrepair.
+Once selected as Protostrator, he was tasked with training soldiers, reinforcing fortifications, and generally preparing for the imminent attack.
+Learning from the siege of 1422, he directed the defense efforts at the outer walls, with Archbishop Leonardo di Chio's suggestion that the inner walls defence would not be prioritized due to their supposed disrepair.
 During this stage, there was no manpower deficiency, though it became clear that there would only be 8,000-9,000 people to defend Constantinople.
 Noting that the city lacked funds to pay its defenders, Constantine used church jewelry and silverware to mint coins to pay the soldiers.
 Giustiniani was placed on the right of the most strategic and lowest lying section of the walls, between St. Romanos and Charisius.
 Immediately, he reorganised the army, trained the city's recruits in modern weaponry, and removed men who had fled to monasteries with the hope of escaping military duties, instead directing them to Constantinople's defensive efforts.
 Giustiniani also reinforced the wall's most critical points with his 700 Genoese mercenaries.